noisyboiler/wampy/README.rst

 Read The Docs
 ~~~~~~~~~~~~~

-Check out the full documentation at _ReadTheDocs.
+Check out the full documentation at ReadTheDocs_.

 Quickstart: wampy from a Python console.